andsu2016/suri4-vagrant/README.md

 # suri4-vagrant

-This Vagrant file make suricata from source code.
+This Vagrant file for make suricata from source code.

 ### Version
 OS: `Debian 9.8`